- 220 O'Connor Ridge Blvd., Suite 105, Irving, Texas 75038

 Do NOT use if you have a pacemaker or defibrillator, are pregnant, or have a sick heart.

-With low intensity stimulation as suggested under 1.5mA, its likely using both ears are safe.
+With low intensity stimulation as suggested, its likely using both ears are safe.
 However, the left ear is less likely to cause bradycardia or slowing of your heart.
 Limit stimulation to 30 minutes until you know how the stimulation effects you.

 This non-invasive electrical stimulation of the “somatic” (i.e., external ear) afferent branch of the vagus nerve activates both “visceral” and “somatic” vagal projections in the brain and increases activities on the parasympathetic nervous system as described above.